By Ground Up Strength

 Image by Hans Hillewaert via Wikimedia

 Types of Sugars

-The sugars below may give a little less or a little more than these 20 calories but as a consumer you have know way of calculating the difference and even if you could, it would make no difference to your overall diet.
+The sugars below may give a little less or a little more than the aforementioned 20 Calories but as a consumer you have no way of calculating the difference and even if you could, it would make no difference to your overall diet.
 Therefore, consider all of them to be the same as white granulated sugar on a teaspoon to teaspoon basis.